ayvan/ninjam-server/README.md

 # New feature

-Added support for charset conversion between Mac OS X client and server to support WINDOWS-1251 (russian language) chat.
+Added support for charset conversion between Mac OS X client and server to support windows charset (for example, CP1251 for russian language) in Mac OS X client chat.
+See WindowsCharset parameter in config.

 To use chat in Mac OS X client  just add "_utf8" to your username when login to turn on UTF-8 conversion.
 You username in chat will be without "_utf8" and you don't need register new user in config, postfix will be cut after login.